jonnonz1/nz-statute-book/acts/public/2019/legislation-act-2019.md

   - **empowering provision** , in relation to any secondary legislation or instrument, means— (a) the provision of the empowering legislation that empowers the making of the secondary legislation or instrument; or (b) the Royal prerogative (for anything done under the Royal prerogative)
-  - **Government amendment** has the meaning set out in the rules and practice of the House of Representatives
   - **instrument** includes secondary legislation and any instrument that is not legislation (for example, an administrative document)
   - **introduction** , in relation to a Bill, means the introduction of the Bill in accordance with the rules and practice of the House of Representatives
   - **legislation** means the whole or a part of an Act or any secondary legislation
   - **legislation website** means any Internet site maintained by, or on behalf of, the PCO for the publication of legislation or supporting material (or both)
-  - **legislative guidelines or standards** , in Part 4, has the meaning set out in section 102
-  - **legislative quality procedures** , in Part 4, has the meaning set out in section 102
   - **maker** , in relation to any secondary legislation or instrument, means the person empowered to make the secondary legislation or instrument (but see also subsection (2))
   - **minimum legislative information** means—
     (a) the Title of the legislation; and